 - Children’s social care tries to carry out its enquiries in a sensitive fashion.
 It has to gather information and generally it can be open with parents about the steps being taken.

 If you think your child may have been abused you can contact the children’s social care office or the Local Authority’s Allegations Manager, Safeguarding Unit direct.
 If you think the abuse may have happened in school, contact the Headteacher or Senior Pastoral Leader, who are the Designated Senior Persons for Child Protection.
 If you think your child has been hurt, arrange to visit your doctor.
 Comfort and reassure your child.

 If school staff need to express concerns about a child or refer a child to children’s social care, it is understood that this can cause distress or anger for the child’s parents.
 It is important that all parties – parents and school staff – try to discuss these matters as calmly and sensibly as possible.

-Within St James, the lead professional is Laura Quinton Maryon with Georgia Newman, as the lead representative for the Governing body.
+Within St James, the Designated Safeguarding Lead is Janice Peacock with Catherine Tysoe, as the lead representative for the Governing body.